cengelj/MotorWeather/readme.md

 The dataset is accessible under the Creative Commons license.

 “Open Data is free public data published by New York City agencies and other partners.”

+**N.B**: This application was developed in whole on Windows machines.
+The code herein is fully functional across all windows devices, however the team did not have access to a linux-based operating system to test in a Linux environment.
+Please reach out to the team at cengejo@gmail.com, girigsrini@gmail.com, darriangardea@gmail.com and allenzallenzallenz2@gmail.com if there is any issues in deployment.